MuStAgEDelta/Security/README.md

 ### Asymmetric Encryption

-Asymmetric encryption using RSA allows you to generate a key pair and use the public key to encrypt and the private key to decrypt files.
+Asymmetric encryption using RSA allows you to generate a key pair and use the public key .
+In this mode we generate a Session key, which we use to encrypte the Message, then we use the RSA to encrypt the session key.

 ## Generating RSA Keys